markrenaud/UInt4/README.md

 The minimum value that can be represented in a `UInt4` is `0`.
 The maximum value that can be represented in a `UInt4` is `15`.

+The `UInt4` library has a comprehensive test suite.

 Internally, the bits of the `UInt4` are represented in an `Int`.
 This means that 64-bits of memory (or 32-bits on 32-bit systems) are used for each `UInt4`.

 ## Installation